Market Price, Pure or Alloy & the Delivery Form

 What is the future of tungsten pricing?

-As this TIP goes to press (2011), tungsten pricing is on the rise.
-The increase has been quite dramatic but has stabilized somewhat very recently.
+As of this writing, tungsten pricing is on the rise.
+The increase has been quite dramatic.
 What we are seeing now appears to be the new normal.
-The weak dollar, increased environmental concerns, and China’s reduction of export quotas appear to mean that higher pricing is here to stay.
-Pricing is expected to continue to rise long term, but at a slower rate than before.
-Higher prices have raised the interest in tungsten mining around the globe, and this may keep prices in check somewhat moving forward.
+Tariffs, exchange rates, increased environmental concerns, and China’s reduction of export quotas appear to mean that higher pricing will continue, at least in the near to mid term.
+Higher prices have raised the interest in tungsten mining around the globe, and this may eventually work to keep prices to some degree.

 Midwest Tungsten Service manufactures a wide variety of products from pure tungsten and the heavy metal tungsten alloys.
 We also purchase used tungsten for recycling.